 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation, of 2.5%, and an adjustment for the effect of rebalancing/diversification.
-The resulting long-term expected arithmetic nominal return was 7.85% and 8.37% as of September 30, 2023 and 2022, respectively.
+The resulting long-term expected arithmetic nominal return was 7.85% as of September 30, 2024 and 2023.